To Learn More about the Christian Minuteman Network, Go To

 Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.-James 5:16

-The Presidential Prayer Team, International Mission Board, and Voice of the Martyrs have prayer requests, and I have a foreign missions report that I have forwarded below.
+The Presidential Prayer Team, Voice of the Martyrs, and the International Missions Board have prayer requests, and I have a foreign missions report that I have forwarded below.

 Executive Prayer Focus